-Appetizers?
-To do or not to do, that is the question?
-I say yes!
-Parades and football all day long require snacks.
-Inevitably, we never start our meal on time.
-So, having a few apps will relieve the pressure to perform, so to speak!
+Parades and football all day long on Thanksgiving Day require snacks.
+Inevitably, most of us never start our meal on time.
+So, having a few easy appetizers at the ready will relieve the pressure to perform, so to speak!
 Click here for some ideas to serve up pre-Thanksgiving Dinner.

 GRAVY AND SIDE DISHES FOR THANKSGIVING DINNER